 - You may deduct the expense from the estate's gross income in figuring the estate's income tax on Form 1041 (PDF), U.S. Income Tax Return for Estates and Trusts.

-- However, these expenses cannot be claimed for both estate tax and income tax purposes.
+- However, you cannot claim these expenses for both estate tax and income tax purposes.

-- In most cases this rule also applies to expenses incurred in the sales of property by the estate.
+- In most cases this rule also applies to expenses incurred in the sale of property by the estate.
 For more information, refer to Publication 559, Survivors, Executors, and Administrators, designed to help those in charge of the property (estate) of an individual who has died.
-Also, refer to Publication 950, Introduction to Estate and Gift Taxes.

 In general, administration expenses deductible in figuring the estate tax include: